wilkin547/docs.es-es/docs/framework/data/adonet/sql/detecting-changes-with-sqldependency.md

         // Create a dependency and associate it with the SqlCommand.
         SqlDependency dependency=new SqlDependency(command);
-        // Maintain the refence in a class member.
+        // Maintain the reference in a class member.

         // Subscribe to the SqlDependency event.
         dependency.OnChange+=new